-At The Data Incubator we run a free eight-week data science fellowship to help our Fellows land industry jobs.
-We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists.
 Phillip was a Fellow in our spring cohort who landed a job with one of our hiring partners, Optoro.

 When I started grad school at Penn State, I thought I wanted to be a more straight-ahead experimental physicist.
 I worked for a while in an atomic physics lab, but found that I missed writing code.
 I looked around the physics department and found a group that was doing computational neuroscience.
 My advisor, Dezhe Jin, had an idea for a project using ideas from neuroscience to design better speech recognition systems.
 I enjoyed building up a new way of attacking an old problem, more or less disregarding the standard methods used in the field.
 I also got to try my hand at a lot of machine learning and statistical methods in the process.

 As I was finishing my PhD, I was looking around for new and interesting problems to work on.
 An email about The Data Incubator circulated around the physics department and I thought I’d give it a try.
 I knew I’d made the right decision because I had a lot of fun doing the take-home problems in the application.
 I had to apply twice before I was accepted, but my persistence paid off.

 What do you think you got out of The Data Incubator?

 Another great thing about the program was the opportunity to hear directly from company representatives during the panel discussions.
 This helped me get a feel for the lay of the land and discover what types of jobs were out there.
 There were a lot of companies where I never would have considered applying, but once I heard what they were doing with data and about the scope of their technical ambitions, I became really interested.